 For the next few weeks the weather will probably be a bit all over as the cool of autumn gives way to the crisp of winter.
 Seasonal changes can get pretty messy as we learn to let go of the past and deal with the present while preparing for the future.
 The winter coats get hung on the hooks with the boots beneath while the slickers and galoshes are stuffed away.
 The garage gets cleaned out from all of the honey-do projects for the cars, and the snow-blower and shovels replace the lawn mower and rakes at the front of the shed.
 And yes, there will be mud as the new snow falls on not quite frozen ground…and that mud will find its way into the house.

 Finding a new normal is a process.
 You can’t let go and hold on at the same time…it just doesn’t work.
 Each and every season of our lives requires that we release what we have become comfortable with and grasp the next rung on the ladder – and then pull ourselves up.
 Sometimes it is not simply a step on a ladder but seems more like a leap from one swinging trapeze to another over a grand canyon with no net beneath.
-Letting go can be tough but if you don’t, eventually you’ll just stop swinging and be left hanging and losing your grip.
+Letting go can be tough but if you don’t, eventually you’ll just stop swinging and be left hanging on the bar and lose your grip.

 When it comes right down to it, there really is no change without some bit of unknown.
 Every change we are presented with has an inherent element of faith required.
 We do not really know the outcome of each and every choice we make or transition that comes our way.
 Will winter finally set in before Thanksgiving or wait till Christmas this year?
 Will I make it through training in my new job in time to be a benefit to the company?
 Will my car start this morning?
 Even the smallest things can make us doubt our choices.
 For example, on my first day of work at this new job I wore a white shirt and it was a bit chilly out so I put on my fleece jacket that I had not put on since last winter.
 When I took it off my crisp white button-down was covered in black lint from the inside of my fleece and I spent the day wondering if my new boss and co-workers noticed.
 I learned virtually nothing that first day!
 The next day came and then the next and I’m beginning to get a handle on things, but it is going to take some time and I am sure there will be some things along the way that trip me up…and that is OK.